AlonAm/alonam.github.io/_drafts/creating_a_wix_installer_for_asp.net_web_applications.md

 ![Add Project Reference](/images/wix_aspnet_tutorial/add_project_reference.png)

-### Step 4: Web Application Package
+### Step 4: Pack and harvest web application

-To automatically update the installer every time the setup project builds, Open the WiX setup project file (.wixproj) using any text editor.

-To edit the file using Visual Studio, Unload the WiX project, right-click the project name and select Edit WebApp.wxs.
+To automatically update the installer every time the setup project builds, Open the WiX setup project file (.wixproj) using any text editor (To edit the file using Visual Studio, Unload the WiX project, right-click the project name and select Edit WebApp.wxs).

 Add ```<WebProject>True</WebProject>``` to the web application project reference.